Call Center Operator and His Cousin Steal $645,000 From UK Water Supplier

 How could his cousin possibly know that a lying scamming thief would also be dishonest?

-Not exactly 'wiping' the hard drive (Score:2)
+Not exactly 'wiping' the hard drive (Score:3)

 From the article (because the summary sounds insane -> if MS has found a way to keep Shadow Volume copies of files after a full disk wipe, the Pentagon needs to know about this), it sounds like he was running something akin to selective cleaning (i.e. CC Cleaner).
 The OS and other applications remained, while personal data was removed.